AmpliconSuite/AmpliconArchitect/README.md

 * mm10 (GRCm38)

 On the data repo download page, the suffix `indexed` indicates the BWA index is packaged as well, which is only needed if also using the packaged fasta for alignment.

+## Copy-number solver — do I need a Mosek license?
+(Short answer: no)

+AmpliconArchitect's copy-number optimization uses **Clarabel**, a free, open-source solver, by default whenever no Mosek license is present. **You no longer need to obtain a Mosek license to run AmpliconArchitect.** Mosek is still supported and is used automatically if a license is found (or select it explicitly with `--solver mosek`), but in our testing the results are nearly identical between the two solvers, with only negligible differences — the choice only affects runtime, by a few minutes per sample at most.

+If you have a Mosek license (free for academic use), place it at `$HOME/mosek/mosek.lic` and AA will use it automatically; otherwise AA falls back to Clarabel with no configuration needed.

+AmpliconArchitect's copy-number objective contains logarithmic terms and is solved as an **exponential-cone program**.
+Clarabel, ECOS, and Mosek are the interior-point solvers that natively support this cone; for a benchmark comparison see Goulart & Chen, *"Clarabel: An interior-point solver for conic programs with quadratic objectives"* ([arXiv:2405.12762](https://arxiv.org/abs/2405.12762)), §5.2.2 ("CBLIB exponential cone problems"), where Clarabel and Mosek show broadly similar performance.

 ## Running AmpliconArchitect
 **[Please see the example commands here.](https://github.com/AmpliconSuite/AmpliconSuite-pipeline#running-ampliconsuite-pipeline)**